jakearchibald/canvas-snow/README.md

-# Basic express app for low-level frontend development
+# Some snow, in canvas

-Featuring grunt & sass
+A little experiment for an article.